TrainWeb.org Facebook Page

 North Avenue has more than just the previously-seen four underpasses.
 There's also one for the B&P Tunnel (left), and a larger one (right) that had been used by NC trains that bypassed Bolton Yard.
 The planned route of the B&P Tunnel's replacement, should it ever be built, takes Amtrak trains under this wider, taller arch.

 In the shadow of Howard Street, at the photographer's feet is yet another NC crossing of the Jones Falls, making for a total of five such crossings within less than one track mile.
-The B&P also used this crossing but records indicate the NC was the first here.
+B&P also used this crossing but records indicate NC was the first here.

 Link: 1980